We were born and have grown up in the same place. We have always known you and we know what you need in order to ensure growth in your world.

 In the following years, the major acquisition of Banco di Sardegna and other acquisitions were completed and the Group operations rationalized.

-Today, the Group’s federal organization includes seven local banks with approximately 1,300 branches, covering almost all of the Italian regions.
+Today, the Group’s federal organization includes four local banks with approximately 1.300 branches, covering almost all of the Italian regions.

 The sixth largest banking group in Italy in terms of number of branches, and the third largest cooperative bank, it operates in all the main market segments, through investee companies or joint ventures: Corporate & Investment Banking, Wealth Management & Insurance, Leasing, Factoring and Consumer Credit.
 The Group provides assistance to its customers on foreign markets, also via its branches in South-East Asia.